kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-arrow-obj-lit.md

 @{x2716}@ The left hand side of the arrow is not destructible  - start: 25, end: 28
 @{x2716}@ The left hand side of the arrow is not destructible  - start: 44, end: 47
 @{x2716}@ The left hand side of the arrow is not destructible  - start: 63, end: 66
+@{x2716}@ The left hand side of the arrow is not destructible  - start: 85, end: 88
 @{x2716}@ The left hand side of the arrow is not destructible  - start: 107, end: 110
 @{x2716}@ The left hand side of the arrow is not destructible  - start: 125, end: 128
 @{x2716}@ The left hand side of the arrow is not destructible  - start: 146, end: 149
 @{x2716}@ The left hand side of the arrow is not destructible  - start: 164, end: 167
 @{x2716}@ The left hand side of the arrow is not destructible  - start: 186, end: 189
 @{x2716}@ The left hand side of the arrow is not destructible  - start: 208, end: 211
+@{x2716}@ The left hand side of the arrow is not destructible  - start: 233, end: 236
 @{x2716}@ The left hand side of the arrow is not destructible  - start: 258, end: 261
 @{x2716}@ The left hand side of the arrow is not destructible  - start: 279, end: 282